ambroiseRabier/pixijs-first-game-tutorial/README-interactive.md

 [TOC]

 ## 0. Setup project
 <div class="teacher-note">

 What the student should be able to do afterward:
-- Setup a project from zero.
+- Setup a project from zero with npm, git, pixiJS, typescript.

 What student should understand:
 - What canvas and WebGL API is, what is better.